x00tex/hackTheBox/Boxes/linux/Retired/schooled/README.md

 ![](screenshots/moolde-snyk.png)

-There are 2 vulnerabilities looks intresing
+There are 2 vulnerabilities looks interesting

 [XSS](https://snyk.io/vuln/SNYK-PHP-MOODLEMOODLE-1049535): Affected versions of this package are vulnerable to Cross-site Scripting (XSS).
 The `moodlenetprofile` user profile field required extra sanitizing to prevent a stored XSS risk.

 [Privilege Escalation](https://snyk.io/vuln/SNYK-PHP-MOODLEMOODLE-1048845): Affected versions of this package are vulnerable to Privilege Escalation.
 Users with "Log in as" capability in a course context (typically, course managers) may gain access to some site administration capabilities by "logging in as" a System manager.

-**XSS** can be exploited from user and **Privilege Escalation** give access to admin panle from manager role and we already know the manager "Lianne Carter".
+**XSS** can be exploited from user and **Privilege Escalation** give access to admin panel from manager role and we already know the manager "Lianne Carter".

 ![](screenshots/school-manager.png)